 President’s Welcome

-Welcome to a new year of Grange Lecture Society’s TEN TALKS, which starts in October 2024 and will end in March 2025.
-It will be our 116th year, meeting as always at the Victoria Hall in Grange Town Centre.
+Welcome to a new year of Grange Lecture Society’s TEN TALKS, which started in October 2024 and will end in March 2025.
+It is our 116th year, meeting as always at the Victoria Hall in Grange Town Centre.
 We gather at 7pm for a 7.15pm prompt start.
 We are holding our membership fee at £46 again for the season (with entry on the night for one-off Talks at £10).

 We welcome your input into the programme – please email us or phone should you have a connection with a speaker who could enrich our future programmes.